 The bookstore Shakespeare and Company was a vital part of Paris in the 1920s.
 Its owner, Sylvia Beach, was very close with Ernest Hemingway, Gertrude Stein, James Joyce, Ezra Pound and others that were a part of the Lost Generation.
 The publishing company that Beach ran from inside the shop famously published the controversial novel Ulysses by James Joyce when no one else would.
 In Shakespeare and Company, Beach recounts her time spent in the bookstore with her friends of the Lost Generation.
 Much of the book centres around her friendship with James Joyce and her decision to publish Ulysses, making it a great inside look at the literary world of Paris in the 1920s.

-The 1920s meant shorter skirts, a sexual revolution, and many freedoms that were previously unheard of.
-Flappers: Six Women of a Dangerous Generation spotlights the lives six women of the time: Diana Cooper, Nancy Cunard, Tallulah Bankhead, Zelda Fitzgerald, Josephine Baker and Tamara de Lempicka.
-These six women came from very different backgrounds; a few being American, others British, another Russian, but they all have one thing in common: the luxury of being Paris in the 1920s.
-Read Flappers if you want to imagine the glittery and controversial lives of these six compelling women in Paris in the 1920s.
+The 1920s meant shorter skirts, a sexual revolution, and many freedoms that were previously unheard of for women.
+Flappers: Six Women of a Dangerous Generation spotlights the lives of Diana Cooper, Nancy Cunard, Tallulah Bankhead, Zelda Fitzgerald, Josephine Baker and Tamara de Lempicka.
+These six women came from very different backgrounds; a few being American, others British, and another Russian.
+But they all had one thing in common: the luxury of being in Paris in the 1920s.
+Read Flappers for a dive into the glittery and controversial lives of these six compelling women.